-A little-noticed problem in Lean transformations is that the language used by senior managers remains unchanged.
-They continue to use the language of conventional management which inadvertently undercuts Lean efforts.
+A little-noticed problem in Lean transformations is that senior managers keep using the language of conventional management, which inadvertently undercuts Lean efforts.
 So, not only does Lean require a different way of thinking and doing things, it also requires a different way of talking too.
 Leaders must abandon their verbal (as well as non-verbal) preconceptions.

 - In nearly every case when leaders say “maximize” or “optimize,” they should say “continuously improve.”

 - Never say “winning” or “number one,” because these suggest zero-sum (win-lose) outcomes are acceptable.
 It also suggests an end-point can be achieved and is therefore anti continuous improvement.

 - Never say “data-driven.”
 In Lean, we are “fact based,” which means we pay attention to both quantitative and qualitative information.

 - Never say “best practices” because it suggests there is one best way to do something and is therefore anti-continuous improvement.
 Also, the practice is usually extracted from the context in which it functions successfully.
 Instead say “how can this practice be improved?”

 - Never say “answer” or “solution” because it limits how much people with think or how far people will go to explore possibilities.
 It implies one answer when there may be many answers (or options).
 Bosses that think there is only one answer or solution restrain people’s creativity and undercuts their desire to continuously improve.

 Can you think of why Lean leaders should almost never say: “sustainable,” incentivize,” “synergy,” “scale/scalable,” or “project?”
 Can you think of other examples?

 Cliches are another problem.
 For example: